micahwoods/atcweb3/content/post/talking-turf-on-pullin-weeds/index.md

 projects: []
 ---

-In a recent episode of the [Pullin' Weeds](https://podcasts.apple.com/us/podcast/micah-woods/id1448223294?i=1000561410364) podcast, I answered a bevy of hard-hitting questions from host Tim Kreger: "What's my favorite grass?
+In a recent episode of the [Pullin' Weeds](https://podcasts.apple.com/us/podcast/micah-woods/id1448223294?i=1000561410364) podcast, I answered a bevy of hard-hitting questions from host Tim Kreger:

+> What's my favorite grass?
 Can MLSN be applied to automobile maintenance?
 How many species of insects have I eaten?
-Is clipping volume related to mass or to depth?"
+Is clipping volume related to mass or to depth?

 We also discussed the travels that brought me to South Carolina, and I told some stories about how I ended up doing what I do.